 Web apps are by default exposed to more security risks.
 With the desktop applications, since the user’s data is kept on local computer systems, you stay in control.
 Web apps, being open to a large number of users on the internet, are more exposed to threats.

-So when should my company consider a desktop application instead of a web app?
+So when should I consider a desktop app instead of a web app?

-Web or desktop is the interface to your program, so you can base the decision not on technology trends or comparative pro/cons, but on the requirements.
+Web or desktop is the interface to your program so you can base the decision not on technology trends or comparative pros/cons, but on the requirements.

 The choice should be based on how people are going to use the software.
-The development of a standalone app is justified if:
+Desktop application development is justified if:

 – your users need to be able to react quickly to things happening (for example if there are instant messages);